tasmota/docs/docs/Peripherals.md

 The ESP8266 and ESP8285 have 17 GPIO pins (0-16) but several are [reserved or have constraints](https://i.imgur.com/IH1fYqF.jpg).
 Do not use any of the _**reserved**_ pins.
 If you do, you might crash your program.
 On the ESP8266, six pins (GPIO 6 - 11) are used to interface the flash memory (the small 8-legged chip usually right next to the ESP8266).
 The ESP8285 has its flash memory integrated into the chip which frees up GPIO 9 and 10.

 GPIO 1 and 3 are used as TX and RX of the hardware Serial port (UART), so in most cases, you can’t use them as normal I/O while sending/receiving serial data.
+GPIO 1, 2 and 3 will cause boot failure if LOW on boot - use with care.

 #### Boot Mode Pins
 Some I/O pins have a special function during boot: They select 1 of 3 boot modes: